Zohara

-Zohara is an Israeli singer-songwriter, musician, producer and composer based in Tel Aviv.
-Her production is drawn from many influences; electronic music and pop as well as classical music and jazz.
+Zohara (זוהרה, born 1988) is an Israeli musician.
+Based in Tel Aviv, she is known for fusing electronic production with Middle Eastern instrumentation, pop, classical and jazz.

 Career

 Between 2012 and 2014, in her room in Tel Aviv, Zohara produced her first album Growing up Anyways, released in 2016.
 The album is made of 12 original songs that mostly deal with the doubts of people in their early twenties.